Interiors & Colour Consultancy Service

 I have quite an eclectic taste, so I'm inspired by so many sources.
 I still love an old school Interiors magazine, but often Instagram accounts are fantastic sources.
 I often refer to the past, so find a visit to a stately home or museum very gratifying, hotels are brilliant, shop interiors or windows, film or TV set designs, old fabric or some classic children's books for inspirational colour combinations (check out 'The Tiger Who Came To Tea')

-In addition to everything Blackpop of course, I adore the interiors by Michelle Kelly, who's a former fashion stylist, and enjoy a bit of Jonathan Adler's colourful bling!
+I adore the interiors by Michelle Kelly, who's a former fashion stylist, and enjoy a bit of Jonathan Adler's colourful bling!

 The Next Step